 Let’s Eat, Grandma, (LEG) was founded by brothers Chris and Matt Villanueva in 2014.
 The Villanuevas realized that job searching can be one of the most stressful times of a person’s life and sought to help candidates in their search.
 The company provides career advice as well as resume writing services for active job-seekers.

-One of the nice things about LEG’s resume writing service is that it includes a cover letter for its Starter Package for $209.
-Its Accelerated Package runs for $349 and includes everything in the Starter Package plus a LinkedIn profile review.
-And, if you want the Premium Package, it also includes all features of lower packages, plus a second version of your resume or cover letter, a thank-you note for recruiters, and a cold email for recruiters, all for $479.
-Although the Starter Package was the second-priciest service we reviewed, the cover letter was a nice touch and made it one of the best values.
-Lastly, we felt the option of having a phone conversation free of charge was a nice good benefit.
+One of the nice things about LEG’s resume writing service is that it includes a cover letter for its Starter Package for $439.
+Its Accelerated Package runs for $549 and includes everything in the Starter Package plus LinkedIn profile recommendations, a cold email, and a thank-you note guide.
+And, if you want the Premium Package, it also includes all features of lower packages, plus a second design for your resume and a LinkedIn rewrite, all for $689.

 We chose LEG as our best overall due to the high-quality resume that the company produced when we tested the service.
 Several sections of our test resume were among the best that we received from all providers we tested.
 Overall, LEG produced a top-quality document in a very timely fashion.

-Monster.com is best known as a site where job seekers visit to apply for jobs and employers post jobs.
-It was founded by Jeff Taylor in 1994 and soon thereafter became the nation’s largest job board.
+Monster.com is a fairly typical job site, where job seekers apply for jobs and employers post jobs.
+It was founded by Jeff Taylor in 1994.
 In 2016, Monster was bought by Randstad Holding, a Netherlands-based human resources (HR) consulting giant.

 In addition to its vast database of current job opportunities, Monster offers a resume writing service with three plans.
-Under the Basic Plan, you’ll receive a customized resume for $129.
-If you want a cover letter written for you, the Deluxe plan provides one for $169.
-The third plan, Premier, includes a resume, cover letter, and a LinkedIn profile makeover.
+Under the Basic Plan you’ll receive a customized resume for $129.
+If you want a cover letter written for you, the Deluxe plan provides one in addition to a customized resume for $169.
+The third plan, Premier, includes a resume, cover letter, and a LinkedIn profile makeover for $349.
 And, if you’re not happy with your resume after 60 days, Monster will rewrite it free of charge.
-The resume writing service has a strict policy of any revisions being requested within five business days.

 We chose Monster.com as our runner-up because, like Let’s Eat, Grandma, it produced a test resume that had many outstanding benefits, including great Skills and Experience sections and lots of industry-related keywords that would get picked up by an applicant tracking system (ATS).
-The biggest drawbacks were that our test resume from Monster.com included some poor formatting and Monster lacks as many additional services.
+The biggest drawbacks were that our test resume from Monster.com included some poor formatting, and Monster lacks additional services to revise.

 The Muse is a New York City-based online career platform founded in 2011 by Kathryn Minshew, Alexandra Cavoulacos, and Melissa McCreery.
 It prides itself on providing career advice to new generations of job-seekers.

-The Muse offers three basic plans: Mentor, Coach, and Master Coach.
-The Mentor plan beats out Monster by $10.
+The Muse offers three basic plans for cover letter assistance: Mentor, Coach, and Master Coach.
+The Mentor plan beats out Monster's cheapest plan by $10.
 For $119 you’ll have the opportunity to chat with a resume writer via Skype or phone before having your resume updated by a professional.
 Coach costs $225 and includes a 45-minute chat as well as two rounds of edits.
-Lastly, Master Coach gives you a 60-minute chat and unlimited updates for two weeks for $479.
-We found our writer to be more lenient when it came to revisions and rated them excellent.
+Lastly, for $479 Master Coach gives you a 60-minute chat and unlimited rounds of edits for 2 weeks after receiving the first draft.

-Jeff Berger founded TopResume.com in 2014 after being around the resume writing industry for most of his life—his mother also ran a resume writing business.
-Since its founding, TopResume has built a team of more than 1,500 resume writers across the United States.
+Jeff Berger founded TopResume in 2014 and has since built a team of more than 1,500 resume writers across the United States.

 One nice benefit of TopResume is that you can have your resume scanned free of charge before you decide whether to have it written by a professional.
 If you opt to move forward, there are three plans from which to choose.
 Professional Growth is the entry-level package at $149.
 The second plan is Career Evolution, which at $219 also includes a cover letter and a 60-day guarantee that you’ll land more interviews.
 Executive Priority costs $349 and includes all of the above plus a LinkedIn profile makeover.